Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 We used to have chestnut trees here in Virginia filling the mountains with beauty and food.
 Most died years ago before my time.
 But hybrid trees are beginning to fill the mountainsides again.
 This tree that was a symbol of plentitude for so many years has returned.
 Not the same, but with food for both animals and people, and deep roots dreaming of creating new trees in the future.

 The animals, the birds, the insects, the reptiles, the plants, and trees, share the horn of plenty on this land.
 We welcome them as brothers and sisters.
 Mother Earth thinks differently than we do.
 She thinks in the Creator’s time, not human time.
 The Elders teach that creation is like a drum.
 What is struck in one place is felt in every other place.
-Therefore, it is good to sit and watch and listen to the animals and the other more-than-humans.
+Therefore, it is good to sit and watch and listen to the animals and the other More-than-Humans.
 Respect them.
 They are good.
 They come with the Creator’s knowledge.
 They have much to teach us.

 We grow in the understanding that the Earth is made of connections and relationships.
 The rest of creation came first.
 It is our task as humans to find our place among the other creations of the Earth.
 Restoring land without restoring relationship is an empty exercise.
 It is relationship that will endure, and relationship that will sustain the restored land.
 As we care for the land, it can once again care for us.

-Dean of Students - Ubiquity University
+Dean of Students of Ubiquity University

-Certified Eco-Spiritual Mentor; Certified Grief Counseling Specialist
+Certified Grief Counseling Specialist

 Remember to experience the miraculous beauty of Mother Earth all around us.